ibadurahman/leads-project/README.md

     cd leads-project
     ```

-3. Install the dependencies:
+3. Install the dependencies on main project:

     ```bash
     npm install
     ```

+4. Install the dependencies on frontend:

+    ```bash
+    cd frontend
+    npm install
+    ```

+5. Install the dependencies on backend:

+    ```bash
+    cd backend
+    npm install
+    ```

 ### Running the Development Server

-To start the apps locally, run:
+To start the apps locally, make sure you are on root folder then run:

 ```bash
 npm run watch